Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 ### 5.1 Alleged Misapplication of Gödel’s Theorem
 Objection: Gödel’s incompleteness theorems apply to arithmetic and do not entail metaphysical truths (Penrose 1989).

 Response: Correct.
 However, the principle that some truths are unprovable within a system invites a general reflection: no formal system can contain all meaningful truths.
-Our framework treats this as a structural insight that supports the need for a logically external ground ($\Omega$).
+Our framework treats this as a structural insight that supports the need for a logically external ground (Ω).
 This is not a misuse, but an abstract extrapolation in line with Penrose and Meyer.

 It is worth noting that physicist Stephen Hawking once proposed a “no-boundary” model in which the universe is self-contained and requires no cause outside itself.
 This view ultimately relies on a self-referential system that is complete within itself—ironically falling into the kind of closed-form formalism Gödel showed to be incomplete.
-Our position inverts this: by accepting incompleteness, we are led not to an uncaused contingent loop, but to a necessary ground ($\Omega$) beyond any system.
+Our position inverts this: by accepting incompleteness, we are led not to an uncaused contingent loop, but to a necessary ground (Ω) beyond any system.

 This external ground may also be identified with the Logos—the rational principle or Word through which all things are structured and given meaning.
 In Christian theological tradition, the Logos is understood as both the metaphysical ordering principle and the divine person through whom necessary truths are made manifest (cf. John 1:1).
-Thus, the Logos may be interpreted as an instantiation or expression of $\Omega$ within theological discourse.
+Thus, the Logos may be interpreted as an instantiation or expression of Ω within theological discourse.

 ### 5.2 Ambiguity Between Necessity and Contingency
 Objection: The modal categories are inconsistently applied.